« Sushi Deluxe | Main | Gorey meets TOS »

 On our last day in Japan we just had to visit the Meguro Parasitological Museum.
-The MPM is actually a research facility: most of the building is given over to laboratories, a library of parasitological papers and texts, and a collection of over 45,000 specimens for study, including over a thousand type specimens.
-But the first two floors of the facility are set up as a free public museum devoted entirely to parasites.
+The MPM is actually a research facility: most of the building is given over to laboratories, a library of parasitological papers and texts,

 During our visit we were handicapped by our extremely poor (no, make that practically nonexistent) Japanese reading skills, so we were forced to rely heavily on our own personal knowledge of parasites to make sense of the exhibits.
 Fortunately, between our research from desiging Parasites Unleashed and my experience teaching invertebrate diversity, we were in pretty good shape.
 It helped that the exhibits are well thought out: the first floor of the museum introduces parasite ecology and taxonomy, and the second floor is devoted to their life cycles, with a focus on the human diseases they can cause.